coderefinery/git-intro/content/under-the-hood.md

 ## Down the rabbit hole

-**You will never need to go inside .git**, but this exercise will demystify things a lot.
+When working with Git, **you will never need to go inside .git**, but in this exercise we will, in order to learn about how branches are implemented in Git.

 For this exercise create a new repository and commit a couple of changes.